kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-01-Preparing-the-Environment.md

 Name | Resource Type | Purpose
 -----| ------------- | -------
-asclab-win | Virtual machine | Windows Server asclab-linux | Virtual machine | Linux Server asclab-as | Availability set | Availability set for the 2-VMs asclab-aks | Kubernetes service | Testing container services capabilities asclab-app-[uniqestring] | App Service | App service to be used for web app, function app asclab-sql-[uniqestring] | SQL server | To be using for the sample database asclab-as | SQL database | Sample database based on AdventureWorks template asclab-kv-[uniqestring] | Key vault | Demonstrating Key Vault related recommendations and security alerts asclab-fa-[uniqestring] | Function App | Demonstrating related built-in and custom security recommendations asclab-la-[uniqestring]	| Log Analytics workspace | Log Analytics workspace used for data collection and analysis, storing logs and continuous export data asclab-nsg | Network security group | Required for Just-in-Time access and security recommendations asclab-splan | App Service plan | Demonstrating related security recommendations asclab-vnet | Virtual network | Default virtual network for both Azure VM and for network related recommendations asclabcr[uniqestring] | Container registry | Demonstrating related security recommendations asclabsa[uniqestring] | Storage account | Demonstrating related security recommendations SecurityCenterFree | Solution | Default workspace solution used for Microsoft Defender for Cloud free tier
+mdclab-win | Virtual machine | Windows Server mdclab-linux | Virtual machine | Linux Server mdclab-as | Availability set | Availability set for the 2-VMs mdclab-aks | Kubernetes service | Testing container services capabilities mdclab-app-[uniqestring] | App Service | App service to be used for web app, function app mdclab-sql-[uniqestring] | SQL server | To be using for the sample database mdclab-as | SQL database | Sample database based on AdventureWorks template mdclab-kv-[uniqestring] | Key vault | Demonstrating Key Vault related recommendations and security alerts mdclab-fa-[uniqestring] | Function App | Demonstrating related built-in and custom security recommendations mdclab-la-[uniqestring]	| Log Analytics workspace | Log Analytics workspace used for data collection and analysis, storing logs and continuous export data mdclab-nsg | Network security group | Required for Just-in-Time access and security recommendations mdclab-splan | App Service plan | Demonstrating related security recommendations mdclab-vnet | Virtual network | Default virtual network for both Azure VM and for network related recommendations mdclabcr[uniqestring] | Container registry | Demonstrating related security recommendations mdclabsa[uniqestring] | Storage account | Demonstrating related security recommendations SecurityCenterFree | Solution | Default workspace solution used for Microsoft Defender for Cloud free tier

 After the deployment of the template, you can check the progress of your deployment if you click on your created resource group details, then click on Deployments (1 deploying).